kernelkit/infix/doc/discovery.md

 linux-pc:#
 ```

-If the unit has an IPv4 address assigned, it is shown in an additional Management
+If the unit has an IPv4 address assigned, it is shown in an additional
-Address TLV.
+Management Address TLV.

-> **Note** The Management Addresses shown by LLDP is not
+> **Note** The Management Addresses shown by LLDP are not
 > necessarily associated with the port transmitting the LLDP message.

 In the example below, the IPv4 address (10.0.1.1) happens to be